WHY A GREAT MANY COME TO ‘WOLFSSCHANZE’ (POLAND) AND VERY FEW GIVE CREDIT TO ‘WEHRWOLF’ (UKRAINE)

 The city of Vinnytsia was finally liberated by the Soviet forces no sooner than on March 20, 1944, two months after the evacuations of the Manstein’s HQ and the devastation of the former facility.
 Soon after the liberation of the region, the site was visited and thoroughly examined by a special operational unit under NKGB (People’s Commissariat for State Security, a euphemism for the secret police).
 The investigators draw up a report on the remain ruins, not evacuated belongings and on the lack of any important documentation.
 The commission performed a photographic coverage of the site as well as interrogated the population of the nearest inhabited localities to reveal the former collaborators.
 Alongside the mass burial grounds with a mere 10 000 bodies of the killed Jews (executed largely in Autumn of 1941) were revealed near Vinnytsia.
 Regardless of unequaled access to the site, the NKGB report included superfruity of factual Invalides and mistakes, the greater part of which was at that time attributed to the time frames: periods of Hitler’s presence at ‘Wehrwolf’, the construction phases.
 The investigators failed to find any underground facilities and the speculations of such premises are now more than myths.

 Once the detailed investigation on the site was finished, the former Hitler’s headquarters were destined to lose the remains of its outlook in the upcoming decades.
 The investigative actions on its own post-damaged the initial geography and the erections.
 In the years to come, the locals took the chimneys, telephony lines and the larger part of the drainage and pipe systems to the pieces.
 At the hands of time, even the wood boards of the former wooden erections were looted and reused.
 The kilometers of the wired fence around the ‘Wehrwolf’ was dismantled as well as pretty much every tree, planted back in 1942, were later rooted up.
 During the course of the next quarter of a century, the territory of the ‘Wehrwolf’ had been no more than ruins, drowned in the grass and the 1970s witnessed the setting of new pinewood forestry, which we can see nowadays.
 Summarizing the above facts, the modern pine forest on the site has a little in common with the pre-war forest to the North, as well as only a few of the trees can be indeed traced to the times of the ‘Wehrwolf’ and the German presence.
-It was as soon as 1990s, with the collapse of the Soviet Union and the fresh mass interest toward the historiography of the Second World War, that former Hitler’s headquarters near Vinnytsia (for decades had been used by the locals as a place for outers and barbeque, choked with trash) has become a site of interest.
+It was as soon as the 1990s, with the collapse of the Soviet Union and the fresh mass interest toward the historiography of the Second World War, that former Hitler’s headquarters near Vinnytsia (for decades had been used by the locals as a place for outers and barbeque, choked with trash) has become a site of interest.
 It would take another two decades until 2011 to witness the creation of the Museum.

 THE RUINS IN GRASS, THAT WOULD MAKE SENSE TO YOU

 The vast majority of the people, who make the beyond-touristic journey to the ‘Wehrwolf’ find nothing but disappointment among the pinewood forestry and the concrete fragments, which are undescriptive for a history-admirer without thorough preliminary research.
-The administration of the Memorial complex has once erected a number of informational boards with a general history of Ukraine in the Second World War and the region of Vinnytsia yet with minor facts on the war-time geography of the site and the former erections.
+The administration of the Memorial complex has once erected a number of informational boards with a general history of Ukraine in the Second World War and the region of Vinnytsia yet with minor facts on the war-time geography of the site and the lapsed erections.
 The ‘Sperrkreis I’ area (The main area, infrastructured for Hitler and military command) alone included 19 wooden structures and two concrete bunkers, yet only a few of the buildings can still make a historical sense for the comers.
 For this reason, I would like to touch upon the sites of the former compounds, which have preserved a kind of historical interest and could be still distinguished among the overall green landscape of the territory, which is now more like an under-maintained park for a dog walking.

 THE PRIVATE WW2 MUSEUM